 If you have equity in your home and the disposable income to add mortgage debt, a second mortgage will carry a lower interest rate than your credit cards.
 A second mortgage is a loan that is granted using your home equity as collateral.
 Out of the home renovation loan options, this is one of the better choices.

 Obtaining a HELOC from your bank will be harder than getting a second mortgage, but they are an excellent home renovation loan option if you have a large project and rough estimates for the final product.
 For example, if you are replacing the siding on your home and the workers find that the north side of the house is rotten, the project becomes more significant and more expensive.
 With a HELOC you don't have to worry about where the extra money is coming from as long as you have not spent up to the limit on your HELOC.

-Contact Dominion Lending Centers in Edmonton to help you understand what type of home renovation loan is best for your next project.
+If you're eager to get started on your renovation and are in the need of a loan, contact Dominion Lending Centers in Edmonton to help you understand what type of home renovation loan is best for your next project.
 Give us a call today!Request Mortgage Info